-Equipped with a good car rack, you’ll have no problem traveling to the 400 State Trail or any of the other amazing bike trails in Wisconsin!
+Equipped with a good car rack, you’ll have no problem traveling to the 400 State Trail or any other amazing bike trails in Wisconsin!

 Now you have all the basic info you need to go explore the 400 State Trail successfully!
 To make your ride even easier, we recommend downloading the app Ride Spot.

 Download the Ride Spot app on your phone and then search and follow any of these ERIK’S Wisconsin Shops.
-Each of these shop pages feature the 400 State Trail with directions!
+Each of these shop pages features the 400 State Trail with directions!

 If you find yourself wanting more, the 400 connects to many other great trails too.

 For example, if you make it all the way to Elroy you can continue on the Elroy-Sparta Trail.
 This trail features three train tunnels to ride through including one that’s almost a mile long.
-Headlights are recommended for the Elroy-Sparta Trail because none of the tunnels are illuminated and most curve and are very dark.
+Headlights are recommended for the Elroy-Sparta Trail because none of the tunnels are illuminated, most curve, and are very dark.

-Indeed, Elroy is something out of an recreational paradise, offering connections to the aforementioned Elroy-Sparta trail as well as the Juneau County Omaha Trail in addition to being close to 4 State Recreation Areas; Wildcat Mountain, Mill Bluff, Devil’s Lake and Castle Rock.
+Indeed, Elroy is something out of a recreational paradise, offering connections to the aforementioned Elroy-Sparta trail as well as the Juneau County Omaha Trail in addition to being close to 4 State Recreation Areas; Wildcat Mountain, Mill Bluff, Devil’s Lake, and Castle Rock.